sdziallas/comp55/docs/labs/JavavsCPP.md

 ## Java will take care of deleting objects for you

 Since it's on the heap,
-you might start feeling weird about having to free your own memory or call delete on objects you don't need anymore.
+you might start feeling weird about having to free your memory or calling delete on objects you don't need anymore.
 Well,
 java does that for you now.
 And yes to the "l33t h4x0rs" this may be more inefficient and causes java to be slower,